pittisl/ElasticTrainer/README.md

 :chart_with_upwards_trend: Want to reproduce our paper results?
 Please check instructions [here](#reproducing-paper-results).

+:bulb: If you plan to reproduce our results, we highly recommend you check experiment results **on tensorboard** since there has some bug report on our code of displaying figures.

 ## License

 Our source code is released under MIT License.